New US law ends decadeslong Havana Club trademark battle – DW – 12/19/2024

 New legislation, signed into law by outgoing US President Joe Biden in early December, prohibits US courts from recognizing trademarks that were "illegally confiscated" by the Cuban government since 1959 without the original owners' consent.

-1959 was the year Fidel Castro's revolutionary forces overthrew Cuban dictator Fulgencio Batista and established a socialist state.
+The year 1959 was when Fidel Castro's revolutionary forces overthrew Cuban dictator Fulgencio Batista and established a socialist state.
 During the revolution, US companies and citizens were expropriated, prompting the United States to respond with a lasting embargo against Cuba.

 Now, the No Stolen Trademarks Honored in America Act of 2023 introduces a new twist to the long-standing legal battle between spirits manufacturer Bacardi and the Cuban government over the Havana Club trademark.